 - Breakout sessions for personalized course experience

-This course offers the unique opportunity for commercial companies to interact with health care providers and highlight their products and services.
-If you are interested in exhibiting at this course, please complete the Exhibit Forms (PDF) and submit to Kris Jones.
+This course offers the unique opportunity for commercial companies to interact with healthcare providers and highlight their products and services.
+If you are interested in sponsoring or exhibiting at this course, please contact Kris Jones.

 This course is designed for physicians, nurse practitioners, physician assistants and nurses practicing in primary care, family medicine and internal medicine.